CodeForAfrica/sensors.AFRICA/README.md

 ### Landing Page

-The landing page for TAKWIMU currently lives in the `/docs` folder hosted on Github Pages, powered by Jekyll.
+The landing page for sensors.AFRICA currently lives in the `/docs` folder hosted on [Github Pages](https://pages.github.com/), powered by Jekyll.
 This will be fully replaced with actual platform documentation.

 ### Web Platform